EverestAPI/EverestAPI.github.io/tutorials/firstcodemod.md

 > - System.Xml
 > - System.Xml.Linq
 >
-> This means: Microsoft.CSharp, System.Windows.Anything, System.IO.Compression and other libraries are not available on Linux / macOS.
+> This means: Microsoft.CSharp, System.Windows.Anything, System.IO.Compression and other libraries must be removed from your references.
 > For an up-to-date list, check the [list of precompiled MonoKickstart libraries](https://github.com/flibitijibibo/MonoKickstart/tree/master/precompiled), as Celeste uses them for Linux / macOS.

 ## Module class